oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Detailed description

-During creation of a new logical network or when editing a network associated to a physical interface, the user (admin /network admin) should be able to define the related TS.
-Applying TS to a logical network doesn't involve any change in the DC hosts.
-TS on a host network is applied when a logical network is associated with the host interface or when editing a previously shaped network.
+The user (admin /network admin) should be able to define Traffic Shaping when editing an host network associated to a physical interface.
+Applying TS to an host network doesn't involve any change to the related logical network in the DC.

 #### Benefit to Ovirt